trabetti/envoy-hystrix-dashboard-demo/README.md

 ![Demo settings](demo/demo_settings.png?raw=true "Demo settings")

-### Connecting fron-envoy to Hystrix Dashboard
+### Connecting front-envoy to Hystrix Dashboard
 Envoy sends through the Hystrix event stream the statistics of its upstream clusters.
-Therfore, we will configure the front-envoy and connect the Hystrix dashboard to its admin port.
+Therefore, we will configure the front-envoy and connect the Hystrix dashboard to its admin port.

 ### Enable Hystrix event stream in Envoy
 Enable Hystrix sink in the config file: